mbensmida/sphinx-poc/docs/PersonalApplications.rst

 |image31|

     .. note:: Your wiki page is private by default.
 This means only you and your administrator can access this via the link (``.../wiki/user/[username]``).
-				However, if you have `made public <#PLFUserGuide.WorkingWithWikis.ManagingContent.SpreadingContent.SharingLink.MakingPublic>`__ for your own wiki, anyone can access, read and edit it via the link.
+				However, if you have :ref:`made public <MakingPublic>` for your own wiki, anyone can access, read and edit it via the link.